 9. Greeting Cards

-You’ll first have to do a little magic on the computer to turn these coloring pages into greeting cards.
+You’ll first have to do a little magic on the computer to turn these coloring pages for kids into greeting cards.

 Shrink the illustration of your choosing down to one-fourth of the page and put it in the bottom right corner.

 After you print it, you’ll fold it in half short-end to short-end, then again, so that the illustration is on the front “page.”

 Have your child (or children) color in the illustration(s), and make sure to write a message on the inside, whether it’s Merry Christmas, Happy Birthday, or simply “Thinking of You”!

 8. Gift Tags

 Another cute use for my coloring pages for kids is as gift tags!

 You can print off the illustrations you wish to use, get the children to color in the main figure and then have them cut the main figure out.

 If there is room, they can write To: and From: on the front, where they colored; if there isn’t, they can write it on the back.